NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

 What is birth injury?

-Our law firm is comprised of experienced birth injury attorneys with a record of success in handling complex medical malpractice claims against doctors, nurses, and hospitals involved in birth injuries.
+Our law firm is comprised of experienced Birth Injury Attorney with a record of success in handling complex medical malpractice claims against doctors, nurses, and hospitals involved in birth injuries.
 We will begin an immediate and comprehensive investigation to identify all responsible parties.
 Our legal team is experienced with many types of birth injuries, including:

 However, since an infection or brain malformation during pregnancy may also cause cerebral palsy, it is important to determine the cause of the condition.
 Our Oklahoma lawyers can investigate the cause of your child’s brain injury to assess whether or not it was a result of medical negligence.
 If it is, we will aggressively pursue your claim through settlement or trial.